Bar Chart Race

 let timestep = 0; //Incremental counter to iterate through the keyframe array

-let interval = 250; //Time betwen keyframes in milliseconds
+let interval = 250; //Time between keyframes in milliseconds

 nextTimestep();